e-zk/site/posts/paste-plaintext.md

    weird out-of-place style the text has in contrast to the rest of your default-styled message?
 (Same goes for pasting into rich-text emails).
- - Do you really just absolutely _love it_ when after pasting that styled text the rest of your following typed text inherits that awful, out-of-pace style of the text you pasted?
+ - Do you really just absolutely _love it_ when after pasting that styled text the rest of your following typed text inherits that awful, out-of-place style of the text you pasted?
 Oh, _you do_ like that, huh?
 Freak.

 Who decided it should be rich-text by default?
 And am I the only one who